Prototyping | Door Slackbot for a shared workspace!

 + Any other suggestions?

-+ Two users claimed that they like the flexibility that Design 1 offered because it provided the opportunity to express their creativity and design customized slack messages.
++ Two users claimed that they like the flexibility that Design 1 (LCD screen) offered because it provided the opportunity to express their creativity and design customized slack messages

 FINAL PROTOTYPE | slack integration

-The post message to slack function performs the HTTP POST constructing the request and sending it using the Wifi Client Secure and returns a bool that is true when the status code is 200 OK.
+The post message to slack function performs the HTTP POST.
+The function constructs the request and sends it using the Wifi Client Secure and returns a bool that is true when the status code is 200 OK.

 FINAL PROTOTYPE | form design